Home

 Adjudication is a contractual process for the resolution of a dispute by way of a procedure written into a contract or a right provided by statute.

-On the 1 May 1998, Parliament enacted for England, Wales and Scotland and in Northern Ireland on the 1 June 1999, Part II of the Housing Grants, Construction and Regeneration Act 1996.
-The Act is sometimes called the "Construction Act".
-Essentially, the Construction Act deals with two major problems in the industry namely, (i) payment and (ii) the resolution of disputes.
+The statutory provisions are provided in Part II of the Housing Grants, Construction and Regeneration Act 1996 (“HGCRA”), as amended by Part 8 of the Local Democracy, Economic Development and Construction Act 2009 (“LDEDCA”).
+HGCRA and LDEDCA are colloquially referred to as the “Construction Act”.
+The Construction Act deals with two major issues in the industry, namely, (i) payment and (ii) the resolution of disputes.

 The appropriate Scheme for Construction Contracts provides a set of comprehensive default rules for both payment and adjudication being imported into the contract as implied terms.